Let’s dive right in, shall we…

 To understand bitrate, you also need to know what an audio file is and what different types of audio formats there are.

-When we talk about audio files, we use terms like audio formats, extensions, and codecs.
-In simple terms, this format is just a file type, identified by its extension (*.mp3, *.wav, *.ogg, *.wma, etc.), which usually tells us how to encode the code., or its codec.
+When we talk about audio files, we use terms like audio formats, extensions, and audio codecs.
+In simple terms, this format is just a file type, identified by its extension (*.mp3, *.wav, *.ogg, *.wma, etc.), which usually tells us how to encode the code., or its audio codec.

-For example, files in MP3 audio format have the extension *.mp3 and the MPEG-1 Audio Layer III codec.
+For example, files in MP3 audio format have the extension *.mp3 and the MPEG-1 Audio Layer III audio codec.

-These extensions are mixed, but the important thing to know is that, like video, files with one type of extension do not have the same codec as another.
+These extensions are mixed, but the important thing to know is that, like video, files with one type of extension do not have the same audio codec as another.

 This information is useful so that you don't get lost if you don't understand why the software you usually use to call your *.m4a file suddenly refuses to call someone else with the same extension, for example.

-This condition may indicate that the codecs used are different and thus different audio formats.
+This condition may indicate that the audio codecs used are different and thus different audio formats.
 In this case, the solution will be to use another software to play the file or do the conversion (re-encoding), which will be done in video editors.

-These audio formats and codecs are based on the choice of the company that produces the software that runs the file.
+These audio formats and audio codecs are based on the choice of the company that produces the software that runs the file.
 This is where many things come in, such as technical specifications and even patent relations.
 As for files, they are usually divided into two types: uncompressed or compressed.

 A dedicated backup tool often gives us the option to save files without losing information.
 These files can be created seamlessly in many audio formats and extensions, such as WAV, AIFF, FLAC, and ALAC.